taq225/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: 博士課程学生
+role: Ph.D Candidate

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: 東京大学
+- name: The University of Tokyo
   url: https://www.u-tokyo.ac.jp/

 # Short bio (displayed in user profile at end of posts)